mukul005/API-REPO/Readme.txt

    ## python /tmp/python-api-program.py "Movie-Name"

+#Error Handled

+API Key Wrong
+Movie name not found
+Rotten Tomatoes ratings not present
+URL is not responding

 #####################
 Notes:-
 --- In case we want to get out of container we will type "exit" on shell